Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 "C'mon."

-The stealing kid, their leader, started, seeing they won't leave them alone, "**We want revenge.**"
+The kid that did the stealing, their leader, seeing they won't leave them alone, started with their goal, "**We want revenge.**"

 "Revenge?"